Modern office workspace showing the transition to AI-assisted software work

 I've led software teams building real scientific software, with decades of practical experience.
 I run a long-running blog on software, open source, and technology, and I'm actively using AI in workplace tools and workflows today.

-This book is an exploratory, honest account of what happens when AI stops being a novelty and starts changing how we buy, sell, manage, and build technical work.
-It is not a pretend universal framework from a fake mountaintop.
+This book is an exploratory account of what happens when AI starts changing how we manage and build technical work.
+It provides practical insights for founders trying to understand managing AI development.

 Next